-- Register on your course of study to gain access to the Placement Application system. - Complete and submit on time all placement documentation that is required. - Activate voicemail on your phone and include a professional voicemail message. - Ensure that your NUI Galway e-mail inbox can receive new messages from the Careers Development System, the Placement Application System and the placement Coordinator. - Do not contact any company with regard to placement when you have already obtained a placement. - Check the Placement Application System and University of Galway e-mail daily for interview schedule updates and to review new job postings. - Attend all placement related information sessions, presentations and workshops. - Conduct yourself professionally in all dealings with employers.
+- Register on your course of study to gain access to the Placement Application system. - Complete and submit on time all placement documentation that is required. - Activate voicemail on your phone and include a professional voicemail message. - Ensure that your University of Galway e-mail inbox can receive new messages from the Careers Development System, the Placement Application System, and the placement Coordinator. - Do not contact any other company regarding placements when you have already obtained a placement. - Check the Placement Application System and University of Galway e-mail daily for interview schedule updates and to review new job postings. - Attend all placement related information sessions, presentations, and workshops. - Conduct yourself professionally in all dealings with employers.